Ma'rifa

 In Sufism, maʿrifa ("experiential knowledge" or "gnosis") is the mystical understanding of God or Divine Reality.
 It has been described as an immediate recognition and understanding of the true nature of things as they are.
 Ma'rifa encompasses a deep understanding of the ultimate Truth, which is essentially God, and extends to the comprehension of all things in their connection to God.
 Sufi mystics attain maʿrifa by embarking on a spiritual journey, typically consisting of various stages referred to as "stations" and "states."
 In the state of ma'rifa, the mystic transcends the temptations of the self and is absorbed in God, experiencing a sense of alienation from their own self.

-The term arif, "gnostic" has been used to designate advanced mystics who have attained the spiritual station of ma'rifa.
+The term arif refers to advanced mystics who have attained ma'rifa.

 Concept

 Ma'rifa is a central tenet of Sufism that embodies the notions of "gnosis" or "experiential knowledge."
 It is considered the ultimate pinnacle of the spiritual path.
 In Sufism, the supreme aspiration of human existence is the realization of Truth, which is synonymous with Reality and represents the origin of all existence.
 By attaining this Truth, individuals are set free, emancipated from the entanglements of ignorance.
-R. W. J. Austin describes ma‘rifa as "an immediate recognition and grasp not of something new or strange but rather of the state and status of things as they really are, have always been, and eternally will be."
-In essence, ma‘rifa involves recognizing that one's self is intricately connected to and an essential aspect of the divine Reality.
+R. W. J. Austin describes ma'rifa as "an immediate recognition and grasp not of something new or strange but rather of the state and status of things as they really are, have always been, and eternally will be."
+In essence, ma'rifa involves recognizing that one's self is intricately connected to and an essential aspect of the divine Reality.

 Although deeply involved with love and also on a certain level with action, Sufism is at the highest level a path of knowledge (ma'rifah in Arabic and (irfan in Persian), a knowledge that is illuminative and unitive, a knowledge whose highest object is the Truth as such, that is, God, and subsequently the knowledge of things in relation to God.
 There is such a thing as the Truth, and it can be known.
 This is the first of all certitudes, from which flow all other certitudes of human life.
 The knowledge of the Truth is like the light of the sun while love is like the heat that always accompanies that light.